m0ru/bak/04_solution.md

 * ES6-Modules (e.g. `import { someFn } from './moduleA.js`)
 * etc

-As some of theses features weren't fully supported by all browsers cross-compilation to older javascript versions was necessary.
-Also the module-syntax required a bundler, that combines the javascript modules into one file, that can be included via a `<script>`-tag.
+As some of these features weren't fully supported by all browsers cross-compilation to older JavaScript versions was necessary.
+Also, the module-syntax required a bundler, that combines the JavaScript modules into one file, that can be included via a `<script>`-tag.

 #### ES6-style Variable Declarations

 ES6 also gives us `const`-variables, that throw errors when trying to accidentally reassigning to them, and `let`-variables that behave like variable-declarations in other C-style-languages would.
-In contrast,`var`-declarations are always scoped to the parent-function not the containing scope, e.g. in an if, and can be silently redeclared, potentially causing bugs in unsuspecting developer's hands.
+In contrast,`var`-declarations are always scoped to the parent-function not the containing scope, e.g. in an if, and can be silently re-declared, potentially causing bugs in unsuspecting developer's hands.

 #### Promises